 The dark side of the feeding in Oslob.
 In the Philippines, the presence of whale sharks is almost guaranteed at the well-known whale shark spots in the Philippines.Oslob (Cebu Island) and Donsol (Luzon island).
 But I have always preferred to avoid these sites where hordes of tourists tumble and where are organized without caution for commercial purposes, the feeding of these wild animals (in Oslob) and snorkeling excursions.
 To better understand, I invite you to read the very informative post of the blog Little Travelers around the worldwhich explains the situation well.

-The wild little whale shark we had the surprise to meet at Balicasag in this month of May 2018 (watch the video at the beginning of the article) was probably coming from the Oslob site in Cebu, the two islands being not far from each other for this big migratory fish, able to travel long distances ...
+The little fierce whale shark that we were surprised to meet at Balicasag in this month of May 2018 (watch the video at the beginning of the article) was probably coming from the Oslob site in Cebu, the two islands being not far from each other for this big migratory fish, able to travel long distances ...

 EPISODE # 4: MEXICO 2014

 In the following years, I continued to dive a lot, mainly in Indonesia, but without ever coming across a whale shark again...
 It was in 2014 that I was able to admire several specimens again, snorkeling this time, during the annual Whale Shark Gathering off the Yucatán peninsulabetween the Gulf of Mexico and the Caribbean Sea.

 This spectacular aggregation of whale sharks takes place off the coast of Cancùn, on the side of Isla Mujeres and Isla Contoy.
 The event is natural, but has become a tourist attraction too.
 In recent years, boat approaches and launching have been fortunately regulated (only two people and a guide in the water at the same time per animal).
 It is therefore advisable to choose an authorized operator who is respectful of surface procedures, in order to disturb as little as possible the big fish banquet.